lakefox/megaquery/README.md

 Outputting
 >>> {error: 'value doesn't exist'}
 ```
-This means you have store any value with the corresponding key
+This means you haven't stored any values with the corresponding key